RoseCityRobotics/common_platform/docs/source/3dprint.md

 # 3D Printed Parts

-This section will provide information about the 3D printed parts used in the Common Robotics Platform.
+This section will provide information about the 3D printed parts used in the RCR Common Robotics Platform.

 ## Coming Soon